UNIVERSAL FUND MEMBERHTX - HON - MEX

 Arturo joined Watsi on March 26th, 2013.
 Seven years ago, Arturo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Arturo's most recent donation traveled 8,500 miles to support Ronald, a 47-year-old man from Kenya, to fund fracture repair surgery so he can regain his ability to walk.
+Arturo's most recent donation traveled 8,800 miles to support Somethea, a 12-year-old from Cambodia, to fund surgery to regain the use of his hand.

 Arturo has funded healthcare for 112 patients in 13 countries.